zulip/zulip/help/create-channels.md

-# Create streams
+# Create channels

-{!create-streams-intro.md!}
+{!create-channels-intro.md!}

-## How to create a stream
+## How to create a channel

-{!create-a-stream-instructions.md!}
+{!create-a-channel-instructions.md!}

-For more details about stream settings, see [Create a stream](/help/create-a-stream#stream-options).
+For more details about channel settings, see [Create a channel](/help/create-a-stream#stream-options).

-## Tips for creating streams
+## Tips for creating channels

-{!tips-for-creating-streams.md!}
+{!tips-for-creating-channels.md!}

 ## Related articles